News media circulation terms and definitions

 Business/Traveler Paid Circulation Types

-Term Definition Data Location AAM Rule Reference
+Term Definition AAM Rule Reference

 C 3.3(a)